-Another challenge was that the Greek culture is very relaxed, and you are not able to book many things too far in advance, meaning as a bride you don’t get much contact or reassurance from your vendors until your wedding is only months away!
+Another challenge was that the Greek culture is very relaxed!
+You aren’t able to book many things too far in advance.
+As a bride you don’t get much contact or reassurance from your vendors until your wedding is only months away!
 This, however, all works out in the end and it is actually quite nice to plan a wedding with a more relaxed attitude to it all!
 Although it’s becoming more common for weddings of 150-200 people, many traditional weddings in Crete are very large and so the venues and catering companies are used to catering for groups of 400+ guests!
 Scaling them down and paying more attention to detail was a bit of a challenge from a distance, but we got there in the end!

 3. You mention wedding venues – did you look at many Crete wedding venues?
 What made you choose your venue?

 We got married at Roxani Estate in a small village near to my family home, with beautiful views of the Cretan White mountains.
 I had looked at only one other venue (there aren’t many venues that accommodate the 170 guests I intended to have – other Crete wedding venues felt far too big for massive weddings, or much too small).
 My sister actually got married at Roxani Estate the year before, so I did umm and ahh about whether we should do something different, but quite honestly it was so perfect and so close to my local village that I would have struggled to find something with the same atmosphere without travelling further away and I didn’t want my guests to have to travel between the church and the reception, which were both in the same place at Roxani Estate.